88-degrees/Book-of-Changes/appendix01s2.md

 <a id="p-242"/>

 3. 'It will be advantageous to realise the difficulty (of the position), and maintain firm correctness: -- that is, (the individual concerned) should obscure his brightness.
-The case of the count of Kî was that of one who, amidst the difficulties of his House, was able (thus) to maintain his aim and mind correct.
+The case of the [count of Jī](https://ctext.org/dictionary.pl?if=gb&char=姬&remap=gb) was that of one who, amidst the difficulties of his House, was able (thus) to maintain his aim and mind correct.

 <a id="fr_161"/>[XXXVII](#fn_161).